How to organize a resume? What resume sections are compulsory? Writing a resume can seem daunting. But don't worry; it's easier than you think.

 Remember to keep this resume section concise and focus on relevant information that pertains to the role.
 Your experience section must be personalized to each application so that it precisely depicts all of the best parts of your professional history!

-Including numbers and measurable achievements in the "Professional Experience" section can significantly enhance your resume.
+Including numbers and measurable achievements in the "Professional Experience" resume section can significantly enhance your resume.
 According to a study by ResumeGo, resumes with quantifiable accomplishments were 40% more likely to receive interview requests than those without specific numbers.

 Education